JWKennington/JWKennington.github.io/content/pages/home.md

 > <i>- R. P. Feynman</i>

 I am a quantitative developer, aspiring physicist, and armchair geometer.
-My research interests include general relativity and gravitational waves, as well as the geometry underlying those theories.
-I also enjoy studying the effects of relativity on various astrophysical phenomena, such as AGN and dark matter clustering.
+My research interests include classical and quantum gravity, as well as the geometry underlying those theories.
+I also enjoy studying related phenomena through computation, such as gravitational waves, black hole dynamics, and tensor networks.

 Here you will find some [informal posts](/blog), [my CV](/pages/cv) and [publications](/pages/publications).
 I've also posted links to my open-source software projects on [github](/pages/code).
 You may contact me